tournepivoine/shinpokered-fr/README.md

   - Changes to Rage
 	- Now only lasts 2 to 3 moves like Bide in order to prevent an infinite loop
 	- As a tradeoff, attack boosts from rage are kept when it ends
+  - Minor code correction to Twineedle to prevent future errors, but this has no effect on gameplay

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move
   - Waking up from sleep does not waste the turn and the chosen move is used